google/pepper.js/README.md

 In addition to these two constraints, there are a few subtle differences between native code compiled with Native Client and compiled with Emscripten.
 For example, dereferencing a null pointer (or accessing unmapped memory of any sort) will cause a segfault in Native Client whereas it will succeed in Emscripten and return junk data.
 Developers should keep these platform differences in mind - similar to how differences between 32-bit and 64-bit architectures needs to be considered in other situations.

 ### Using the PNaCl Toolchain ###
 It is possible to make Emscripten use the PNaCl toolchain (from pepper_30 onwards) instead of the standard version of Clang.
-Simply set the `LLVM` environment variable to point to the `bin` directory containing the PNaCl toolchain: `pnacl-clang`, `pnacl-dis`, etc.  ppapi.js does this by default for two reasons.
+Simply set the `LLVM` environment variable to point to the `bin` directory containing the PNaCl toolchain: `pnacl-clang`, `pnacl-dis`, etc.  ppapi.js’s examples do this by default for two reasons.
 First, it eliminates an install-time dependency.
 Second, there is no standard binary distribution of Clang on Windows, but there is a Windows version of the PNaCl toolchain.
-There appear to be a few
+There appear to be a few compatibility issues, such as exception support, but they are being worked on.

 ### Required Compiler Flags ###
 Building an example with `V=1 TOOLCHAIN=emscripten` will show the flags being passed to Emscripten.
 If you want to set up your own build system, there’s a few flags you must pass when linking in order for your application to use ppapi.js.